-After studying Biology at the ETH in Zurich, Sedivy has been working at the Swiss Federal Institute for Forest, Snow and Landscape Research WSL for 3 years.
-She then changed to Swiss national TV SRF where she worked for 11 years producing nature documentaries for the Swiss program called “Netz Natur”.
-Currently she works at the Swiss program called “Schweiz aktuell”, where she is mainly reporting on nature and environment.
+After studying Biology at the ETH in Zurich, Sedivy has been working at the Swiss Federal Institute for Forest, Snow and Landscape Research (WSL) for 3 years.
+She then worked at the Swiss national TV SRF for producing nature documentaries for the Swiss program called “Netz Natur” and she directed the program “Mission B”.
+Since 2021 she has her own company, called “Plan Biodivers”.

 Scientists-as-Filmmakers (Alphabetical Order)

 Hall teaches environmental humanities courses in a science-based environmental studies program at the University of Zurich.
-Holding a Ph.D. in Environmental Studies from the University of Wisconsin, Hall is a historian of science and the environment, recently serving as Vice-President for the European Society for Environmental History.
-His research focuses on restoration, biological invasion, and disease ecology.
+Holding a PhD in Environmental Studies from the University of Wisconsin, Hall is a historian of science and the environment, recently serving as Vice-President for the European Society for Environmental History.

 Vallotton studied biology at the University of Lausanne.
 He has been studying bird migration in the Swiss Alps since 1994 and he co-authored a comprehensive book on the birds of Switzerland.
-Since 2003, he is scientific assistant at the Natural History Museum of the City of Geneva.
-Has been a jury member of several documentary festivals.
+Since 2003, he has been scientific assistant at the Natural History Museum of the City of Geneva, and a jury member of several documentary festivals.

 Weikl is Deputy Head of the Graduate Campus, a cross-faculty platform for the promotion of junior researchers, interdisciplinary exchange and public outreach at the University of Zurich.
 As a curator, film maker and science communicator Katharina is focused on promoting the dialogue between art and science.